Fun things to do in Japan: my 15 favourite activities

 wearing a yukata - fun things to do in Japan

-I didn’t plan for it, but the first thing I ever did in Japan, was to rent a kimono in Kyoto thinking I was purchasing one!
+I didn’t plan for it, but the first thing I ever did in Japan was to rent a kimono in Kyoto, thinking I was purchasing one!
 While it was before I could communicate in Japanese, I should have known that kimonos are so expensive that the 50€ I paid could only be for a rental!
-If you think this is expensive, first yes, it is dear, but you can find places which do it for cheaper.
-However, even if I felt a bit stupid for not understanding, it remains one of my favourite experience ever in Japan, as it included nearly 30 minutes of elaborate dressing up in a real silk kimono, not a cotton yukata!
+If you think this is expensive, first, yes, it is dear, but you can find places which do it for cheaper.
+However, even if I felt a bit stupid for not understanding, it remains one of my favourite experiences ever in Japan, as it included nearly 30 minutes of elaborate dressing up in a real silk kimono, not a cotton yukata!

-You can keep the kimono for the entire day and take photos in the most beautiful temples of Kyoto such as the Kyomizu-dera, Fushimi-Inari or the Kinkyaku-ji.
-Note you can also do this in the Asakusa district of Tokyo and go to the Senso-ji Temple.
+You can keep the kimono for the entire day and take photos in the most beautiful temples of Kyoto, such as the Kiyomizu-dera, Fushimi-Inari or the Kinkyaku-ji.
+Note, you can also rent a kimono in Tokyo and go to the Senso-ji Temple in the Asakusa district.

-8 – Being blow away by the Borderless digital exhibition, Odaiba, Tokyo
+8 – Being blown away by the Borderless digital exhibition, Tokyo

 Teamlab borderless digital art museum Tokyo - fun things to do in Japan

-I’m not a massive fan of the district of Odaiba of Tokyo which is built on an artificial island, but this exhibition blew my mind.
-Somewhere between an arty experience and a new generation amusement park, the Teamlab Borderless exhibition takes you to a new dimension where you can play with digital and interactive art.
+It wasn’t something I necessarily had on my list while exploring Japan, but this exhibition literally blew my mind.
+Somewhere between an arty digital experience and a new-generation amusement park, the TeamLab Borderless exhibition takes you to a new dimension where you can play with digital and interactive art.

 Make sure to plan to arrive at least 15 minutes before the opening time in the morning for a more enjoyable experience.
 You can spend the entire day inside if you want to experience everything fully.
 I recommend not missing the waterfall and the lamp room.
 The place is a maze, so take your time not to miss anything!